faster-cpython/ideas/3.13/engine.md

 #### Interpreter

-We can do the three steps (incref, update current exexutor, decref) before entering the new executor, since the we don't need to worrying about freeing code that we are running.
+We can do the three steps (incref, update current executor, decref) before entering the new executor, since then we don't need to worry about freeing code that we are running.
 Entering the new executor is simple: set the instruction pointer to the first instruction of the new executor.